-Terrorists require significant funding for their operations, propaganda and recruitment, training, salaries and management.
-For example, ISIS approved a $2 billion budget for 2015.
-Costs of specific attacks can vary from an estimated $10,000 for the 2015 Paris attacks to $400,000–500,000 for the 9/11 attacks.
-Money is the fuel and oxygen of terror activities.
+Terrorists require significant funding for their operations, propaganda, recruitment, training, salaries and management.
+For example, ISIS approved a USD 2 billion budget for 2015.
+Costs of specific attacks can range from an estimated USD 10,000 for the 2015 Paris attacks to USD 400,000–500,000 for the 9/11 attacks.
+Money is the fuel and oxygen of terrorist activities.
 The more funding organizations have, the more they can recruit members, organize and commit terror attacks.
-Terrorist groups' sources of revenue and fundraising activities combine traditional and new methods.
+Terrorist groups' sources of revenue and fundraising activities combine traditional and non-traditional methods.
 These organizations depend on numerous sources of income derived from both criminal activities and the abuse of legitimate activities to generate funds.
 Examples of criminal activities include arms and drug trafficking, kidnapping for ransom, extortion, and racketeering.
-In addition, terrorists' organizations and their associates also divert funds from charities, donations sponsorships and legal sources as businesses and personal credit loans.
+In addition, terrorist organizations and their associates also divert funds from charities, donations, sponsorships and legal sources such as businesses and personal credit loans.

 After generating funds, terrorist organizations must manage their money.
-If the money received is not yet under the direct control of the terrorist organization or if it cannot be transferred because of operational security concerns, terrorists may use money laundering and other transfer mechanisms to support the cash needs of their members and associates.
-Terrorist groups and organizations spend the money they generate on salaries and services as well as on illicit operations, terrorist's recruitment, training, propaganda and attacks, including weapon purchases or other related expenses.
+If the money received is not yet under the direct control of the terrorist organization, or if it cannot be transferred because of operational security concerns, terrorists may use money laundering and other transfer mechanisms to support the cash needs of their members and associates.
+Terrorist groups and organizations spend the money they generate on salaries and services as well as on illicit operations, terrorist recruitment, training, propaganda and attacks, including weapon purchases or other related expenses.

-1.The Anonymity of some Cryptocurrencies and its Importance to Terror Activities
+1.The Anonymity of Some Cryptocurrencies and its Importance to Terrorist Activities

-Cryptocurrencies are attractive to terrorists as using anonymous tokens can promote their activities, aid organizational transactions, allow them to accept funds as well as to manage and spend them.
-Such tokens make it possible to transfer money instantly around the world without making use of intermediaries, such as banks, which require more transparency and have obligations to report suspicious activity in the accounts of their depositors.
-Anonymous cryptocurrencies enable to hide and protect the identity of the user.
+Cryptocurrencies are attractive to terrorists, as using anonymous tokens can promote their activities, aid organizational transactions, and allow them to accept funds as well as manage and spend them.
+Such tokens make it possible to transfer money instantly around the world without making use of intermediaries, such as banks, which require more transparency and are obligated to report suspicious activity in the accounts of their depositors.
+Anonymous cryptocurrencies make it possible to hide and protect the identity of the user.
 While the original purchase of the currency may be visible (e.g., through the banking system), all following transfers of the virtual currency are difficult to detect.
-Indeed, the anonymity on the blockchain is increased and not complete and might be insufficient for some users as the degree of anonymity depends on operational and technical factors, thereby transactions can be deanonymized by variety of methods.
-However, such methods of deanonymization have their costs and revealing the identity can take time.
-Moreover, Dark Wallets, which seeks to make de-anonymizing cryptocurrencies transactions impossible, disrupts the blockchain’s potentially identifying aspects, enabling illicit finance.
+Indeed, the anonymity on the blockchain is incomplete and might be insufficient for some users, as the degree of anonymity depends on operational and technical factors, and therefore transactions can be deanonymized through a variety of methods.
+However, such methods of deanonymization have their costs and uncovering identities can take time.
+Moreover, dark wallets, which seek to render deanonymizing cryptocurrency transactions impossible, disrupt potentially identifying characteristics on the blockchain, enabling illicit financial transactions.